main dishes mediterranean

 • The core holds it together.
 Slice through the core so the steaks stay intact.

-• Tahini transforms it.
+• Tahini finishes it.
 Without sauce, this is a side dish.
-With sauce, it’s a main.
+With sauce, it can sit at the center of the plate.

 • Cut from the center for the thickest, most intact steaks